-For the policy template, there are 2 template content types: CLI and PYTHON.
-With CLI content type, the policy templates are basically parameterized CLI templates.
+For the policy template, there are two template content types: CLI and PYTHON.
+With CLI content type, the policy templates are parameterized CLI templates.
 They can have a lot of variables and CLIs.
 Typically, CLI policy templates are small and do not have any if-else-for etc. like constructs.
 An example CLI policy template for AAA server configuration is shown below:

 But you can also have policy templates of template content type PYTHON.
 Essentially, this allows multiple CLI policy templates to be combined together with a common “source” so that they get all applied/un-applied at one go.
 For example, when you want to create a vPC host port, it has to be created symmetrically on both peers that are part of the vPC pair.
 In addition, you have to create port-channel, member interfaces, channel-group, etc. This is why a python vPC host policy template has been added.
 An example interface PYTHON template for setting up a routed interface is shown below:

 Each policy template has a template subtype like DEVICE, INTERFACE, etc. This allows the right policy template to appear at the right selection point.
 For example, in the Interface window, you will only see the interface policy templates.